Frequently Asked questions

 Can I select and pay for individual concerts?

 No, unfortunately we do not sell single-event passes.

 Our subscription-based model gives us the stable, upfront revenues we need in order to assemble and deliver a balanced, varied and innovative five-concert program lineup, at an incredibly affordable price.

 This special model, unique in Kelowna, has enabled us to sell out our season year after year, for more than half a century.

 Well, that — plus the hard work of our many volunteers.
 And they, by the way, pay the same admission price as everyone else.

 I just moved here and the concert season is already underway.
 What should I do?

 If you are joining us after the start of the season, and if we still have space, we may be able to offer you a pro-rated price for the remaining concerts of the season.

-The advantage of obtaining at least a partial season pass is that you will be in line to receive our spring information and re-enrollment package for the following year.
+The advantage of obtaining at least a partial season pass is that it puts you in line to receive our spring information about enrolment for the following year.